-Volunteer tourism, a popular and talked about concept around the world.
+Volunteer tourism is a popular and talked about concept around the world.
 Spiti Valley has a flavour of volunteer tourism.
-It is also a developing Geo tourism site with volunteers building a solar bath for the monks and aiding to build a Green House.
+It is also a developing geotourism site with volunteers building a solar bath for the monks and aiding to build a greenhouse.

-Ecosphere a non-profit organisation plays an important role in venturing to transform Spiti into an environmentally sustainable destination.
-Ecosphere not only acknowledges volunteers, conducts treks, promote handicrafts made by the inhabitants, but also organises homestays.
-One can rest assured that travelling with eco-sphere ensures the money is rightly used for the benefit of the valley, for the locals.
+There are some non-profit organisations that play an important role in venturing to transform Spiti into an environmentally sustainable destination.
+The organisations not only acknowledge volunteers, conduct treks, promote handicrafts made by the inhabitants, but also organise homestays.

 The most interesting part of staying in these homestays is that travellers get to take part in the daily lives of the hosts.

 Bhuntar is the nearest airport to Spiti, which is connected to the major cities like New Delhi and Shimla.
-International tourists can avail connecting flights to Bhuntar air base from Delhi.
+International tourists can avail connecting flights to Bhuntar airbase from Delhi.
 Nearest railhead from Spiti is Jogindernagar, which is a narrow gauge railway station.
-Moreover, Chandigarh and Shimla are the nearest major railway stations from Spiti, connected to which is major cities of India.
+Moreover, Chandigarh and Shimla are the nearest major railway stations from Spiti, connected to which are major cities of India.
 Travellers can easily avail taxis and cabs to Spiti from the railway station.
-By road Spiti can be reached via National Highway – 21.
+By road Spiti can be reached via National Highway 21.
 Spiti is accessible from both Rohtang Pass and Kunzam Pass.

 It must be noted that both these passes remain closed from November to June, owing to heavy snowfall.
 Kinnaur is the best-suited route for reaching Spiti, which is located at a distance of 412 km.